melhousni/DSMNet/README.md

 ![](/images/fullnet.png)

 ### Citation
-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, please consider citing our [paper](https://arxiv.org/pdf/2011.10697.pdf):

 ```
 @misc{mahdi2020height,